apache/incubator-pegasus-website/_community/proposal.md

 Pegasus is proposing to enter incubation at Apache in order to help efforts to diversify the committer-base, not so much to capitalize on the Apache brand.
-The Pegasus project is in production use already inside XiaoMi, but is not expected to be an Baidu product for external customers.
+The Pegasus project is in production use already inside XiaoMi, but is not expected to be an XiaoMi product for external customers.
 As such, the Pegasus project is not seeking to use the Apache brand as a marketing tool.